ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 - Ported jamesster's fixes for the various issues with frnt.blk models.

 v0.00.005
--Fixed the Kanohi Kaukau being called the "Mask of Water" instead of the "Mask of Water Breathing" in both the glossary and MWAT
+- Fixed the Kanohi Kaukau being called the "Mask of Water" instead of the "Mask of Water Breathing" in both the glossary and MWAT
--Fixed the throwing disk in Lev2 being called the "Gali throwing disk" -Added the name "Taniwa-Nui" into the Lev2 text for the boss -Replaced beta HYDR dialogue with the alpha lines
+- Fixed the throwing disk in Lev2 being called the "Gali throwing disk"
+- Added the name "Taniwa-Nui" into the Lev2 text for the boss
+- Replaced beta HYDR dialogue with the alpha lines

 v0.00.004
 - Added areas ILLU and GLY2 to levels\lev5 and added entries to debug warp list for Lewa.